jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

 }
 ```

-Anonymous functions work too\!
+Anonymous functions work too!
 Here’s an example that does the same thing as
 the previous example; however, instead of creating a goroutine from a function,
 we create a goroutine from an anonymous function: